Interstate matches in Australian rules football: 21st century

-There have been two once-off representative matches played during the 21st century, each between Victoria and a single composite team representing the rest of Australia under state of origin selection rules.
-The first was the AFL Hall of Fame Tribute Match, held on a free weekend in 2008 as part of that season's celebration of the 150th anniversary of the birth of Australian rules football.
+Over the first quarter of the 21st century, there were two once-off representative matches played, each between Victoria and a single composite team representing the rest of Australia and the world under state of origin selection rules.
+The first was the AFL Hall of Fame Tribute Match, held on a May weekend in 2008 as part of that season's celebration of the 150th anniversary of the birth of Australian rules football.
 The second was the State of Origin for Bushfire Relief Match, a benefit match played during the 2020 preseason to raise funds for the recovery after the 2019–20 Australian bushfire season.

+A 2026 AFL Origin match between Western Australia and Victoria State of Origin teams has been scheduled for February 2026 at Optus Stadium, the first match-up between the two sides since 1992.
+The match is branded "AFL Origin" and was organised in partnership with Tourism Western Australia.

 Importance

 At its peak, interstate matches were among the most important events on the annual football calendar in South Australia, Western Australia and Tasmania.
 The crowds drawn to interstate matches in those states regularly dwarfed home-and-away crowds, and at times throughout history would match or exceed grand final attendances.
 In Perth, interstate matches at the 1921 carnival, during the 1929 season, and at the 1937 carnival successively set records as Western Australia's highest-ever sports crowd; the crowd of 40,000 drawn to that 1937 match was more than 10,000 higher than any previous Western Australian crowd and almost double the record club grand final crowd at that time.
 Likewise in Tasmania, carnival fixtures in 1924, 1947 and 1966 each set new Tasmanian state football attendance records, and the 1966 carnival crowd of 23,764 remains the third-highest football attendance in Tasmania's history.
 State of Origin matches in the 1980s in South Australia and Western Australia regularly drew crowds between 30,000 and 50,000, on par with grand finals in those states during that era; and interstate matches in Tasmania consistently drew crowds which either exceeded or were second only to the Tasmanian league's grand final attendances.